Locked Up season 2

-The second season of the woman prisoned themed television series Vis a Vis premiered on March 31, 2016 and aired its last episode on June 22, 2016, consisting of 13 episodes.
+The second season of the Spanish crime drama television series Vis a Vis premiered on March 31, 2016 and aired its last episode on June 22, 2016, consisting of 13 episodes.
 It was broadcast by Antena 3 in Spain.

-The season was executive produced by Globomedia and was created by Álex Pina, Daniel Écija, Iván Escobar and Esther Martínez Lobato.
+The season was executive produced by Globomedia.

-Antena 3, the series' broadcast channel cancelled the series after this season.
-Fox Spain would later pick up the series for a third and fourth season and an additional spinoff.

-The season started with Zulema (Najwa Nimri), Saray (Alba Flores) and a reluctant Macarena's (Maggie Civantos) escape from prison and its consequences.
-With Sandoval's (Ramiro Blas) bribery, Miranda (Cristina Plazas) imposed a stricter rules and regulations in prison as a repercussion to the inmate's escape.
-With authority from the Director to use any extreme measures to discipline misbehaving inmates, some officials resorts to abuse of power with some of the inmates as victims of physical and mental abuse as well as rape.
-With threats looming around Macarena's family for getting caught up with the Egyptian's family, the Ferreiro suffer their darkest tragedy.
-Meanwhile, Macarena, Rizos and Saray's love triangle continues with Fabio (Roberto Enríquez) on the mix.
+The season's storylines include Zulema (Najwa Nimri), Saray (Alba Flores) and a reluctant Macarena's (Maggie Civantos) escape from prison and its consequences.
+Following Sandoval's (Ramiro Blas) recommendations, prison director Miranda (Cristina Plazas) imposes stricter rules and regulations in response to the inmates' escape.
+With authority from the director to use any measures to discipline inmates, some prison guards abuse their power.
+Macarena and her family face consequences for their involvement with the Egyptian.

-The show and cast were nominated in several award giving bodies including two wins and four nominations in Spanish Actors Union Awards, five nominations in Feroz Awards and one win and one nomination in Fotogramas de Plata.
+The season and cast received several accolades, including six nominations and two wins from the Spanish Actors Union Awards, five nominations from the Feroz Awards, and two nominations and a win from Fotogramas de Plata.
+After the season's airing, Antena 3 cancelled their broadcast of the series, after which Fox Spain pick up the series for a third and fourth season and an additional spinoff.